SeanKilleen/seankilleen.github.io/_posts/2020-11-28-cool-things-i-learned-about-nunit-while-re-launching-the-docs.md

 ![The resulting 27 tests passing, showing some of the combinations]({{site.post-images}}/2020-cool-things-nunit/GeneratedTests.png)

+The `[Pairwise]` attribute works similarly to the `[Combinatorial]` attribute, but rather than executing every input against each other, it reduces the test cases to only those that actually test a unique combination.
+This avoids duplicate tests and longer executions.

-This is a nice gateway to property-based testing as well.
+These options are a nice gateway to property-based testing as well.
 More on that in a future post.

 ## Multiple Assertions with More Information Using Assert.Multiple